-Head of Division AusIndustry - Support for Business Department of Industry, Science, Energy and Resources GPO Box 2013 CANBERRA ACT 2601
+Head of Division AusIndustry Department of Industry, Science, Energy and Resources GPO Box 2013 CANBERRA ACT 2601

-You can also contact the Commonwealth Ombudsman10 with your complaint (call 1300 362 072).
+You can also contact the Commonwealth Ombudsman with your complaint (call 1300 362 072).
 There is no fee for making a complaint, and the Ombudsman may conduct an independent investigation.